Last Updated on 20 May 2026 by Tania Putri

 The Price and Availability of Wild Civet Coffee vs. Captive Civet Coffee

-Given the labor-intensive and limited production of civet coffee, it comes as no surprise that it is one of the most expensive coffees in the world.
-The rarity and exclusivity of civet coffee contribute to its high price tag, with wild civet coffee generally commanding a higher price than captive civet coffee.
+Given the labor-intensive process and limited production, civet coffee ranks among the world’s most expensive coffees.
+Its rarity and exclusivity drive the high price tag.
+Wild civet coffee generally commands a higher price than captive civet coffee.

-Wild civet coffee is produced in smaller quantities and requires a more meticulous collection process, making it considerably more scarce and expensive.
-The production of captive civet coffee, although more abundant, still comes at a premium due to the high demand and the costs associated with maintaining captive civet farms.
+Wild civet coffee comes from smaller harvests and demands a more meticulous collection process.
+This scarcity makes it considerably more expensive than other varieties.
+Captive civet coffee, although more abundant, still carries a premium price.
+High demand and the costs of maintaining captive civet farms keep the price elevated.

-When it comes to availability, wild civet coffee can be more challenging to find as it is produced in limited quantities and often sold through specialty coffee shops or online retailers.
-Captive civet coffee, on the other hand, is relatively more accessible, with a wider range of retailers and distributors offering this type of coffee.
+When it comes to availability, wild civet coffee can be harder to find.
+It is produced in limited quantities and often sold through specialty coffee shops or online retailers.
+Captive civet coffee, on the other hand, is relatively more accessible.
+A wider range of retailers and distributors offers this type of coffee.

 Making an Informed Choice: Supporting Sustainable and Ethical Coffee Production